 You make a difference when you purchase an intentional piece of jewelry from Asha Blooms.
-We donate a portion of all sales to two nonprofits: Washington Women In Need, based nearby in Seattle; and the Global Girls Alliance, because the narrative of young girls around the world desperately needs to change.
+We donate a portion of all sales to two nonprofits: Washington Women In Need, based nearby in Seattle; and the Girls Opportunity Alliance, because the narrative of young girls around the world desperately needs to change.

 Why These Two Organizations?